abinayar2106/SMA-Optimizer/README.md

 # SMA-Optimizer for Ni-Ti-Hf alloys

-**Physics-informed, interpretable machine learning for high-temperature shape memory alloy discovery.**
-Recommendor cum Interpretor Model
-Predicts transformation temperatures, thermal hysteresis, and recoverable strain across the Ni–Ti–Hf ternary composition space — and explains which compositional and processing parameters drive each property.
-Integrates a gradient-boosted ML surrogate with an analytical crystallographic engine to identify compositions satisfying both T > 200 °C and near-zero transformation hysteresis (|λ₂ − 1| < 0.01).
+**An interpretable, generalizable ML framework for NiTi-based SMAs: identifying compositional and processing parameters that govern kinematic compatibility (λ₂) and volumetric stability (ΔV), with composition-space mapping of the triple constraint — T > 200°C, |λ₂ − 1| < 0.01, ΔV ≈ 0
 Future Goal: To apply this for Ni-Ti-Cu/Pt/Pd alloys
 ---